jyyang5/mu_mu_lambda-ES/README.md

 	- [] Replace Gaussin distributed noise with GP

-- 20181018
+- 20181016

 	- [] Gap between the expected progress rate and the one using GP

 		- TRAINING_SIZE
 		- length scale

-	- [] Twice almost twice for the the opt. step size for experimental result and expected value
+	- [x] Twice almost twice for the the opt. step size for experimental result and expected value

+		- Fixed problem lies in the sigmaStar used for ploting

 	- [] Performance for large dimensionality
 		- Expect at least linear to the increase of dim

+- 20181019

+	- [] Thesis write-up

+	- [] TRAINING_SIZE

+		- Try TRAINING_SIZE = 4*n (round up to k*lambda)???